Shark Pet Plus Review

 Maintenance

-However, one drawback is that the brush roll is not removable, so when hair gets tangled in it, it's hard to detangle it without cutting it away.
-This is similar to the DuoClean brush system of other Shark products, where it's impossible to remove the Powerfins brush, which also tends to accumulate long hair.
+However, one drawback is that the brush roller is not removable, so when hair gets tangled in it, it's hard to remove without cutting it away.
+This is similar to the DuoClean brush system of other Shark products, where removing the Powerfins brush is impossible, which also tends to accumulate long hair.

-In addition to annoying brush roll maintenance, this model doesn't come with a wall mount or alternative storage option.
-Because it's not self-standing, we had to lean it against something to store it.
+In addition to annoying brush roller maintenance, this model doesn't come with a wall mount or alternative storage option.
+Because it's not self-standing, I had to lean it against something to store it.
 Depending on a home's availability of leaning options, this could be annoying.

 Uphostery & Attachments